From public policy to politics in Croatia: an impossible mission?

 An antidote to conservatism

 To her, the main argument in favour of better female representation in politics is much less about different “leadership styles” or qualities that women-politicians bring and more about bringing up topics that could hardly be put on the table by men.
-“I think there are different examples of female leadership, for instance, Margaret Thatcher cannot be classified as a model of a female leadership approach that is different from the male one.
-Angela Merkel is not particularly feminine in her leadership style either.
+“I think there are different examples of female leadership, for instance, Margaret Thatcher or Angela Merkel cannot be classified as models of a female leadership approach that is different from the male one.
 There is a perception that women are more participatory, that they are oriented towards cooperation, that they listen more...
-I think a lot of this is actually stereotypes,” she says.
-“What is very important is that [women] can put on the agenda issues that specifically address other women the way men would not.”
+I think a lot of this is actually a stereotype,” she says.
+“What is very important is that [women] can put on the agenda issues that specifically address the needs of women the way men would not.”

-Alienating men through juxtaposing maleness and femaleness will not help advance the cause of gender equality, Topcic-Rosenberg says: “If we, as female leaders, put issues on the table in a way that is not antagonistic to men, we have a chance to succeed and change the role of women, change how they are perceived, and change policies as well.
+Alienating men through juxtaposing maleness and femaleness will not help advance the cause of gender equality, Topcic-Rosenberg says: “If we, as female leaders, put issues on the table in a way that is not antagonistic toward men, we have a chance to succeed.
 Because it is not only about promoting women's issues, but also about taking men along.
-That is an important approach when designing policies, so that they are not perceived as an attack by the other side.”
+Moving society as a whole rather than creating more divisions is an important approach when designing policies, so that they are not perceived as an attack by The Other Side.”

 She applies the same logic to the debate about quotas.
-“It is good to have a quota system because it does force parties to put up an equal number of men and women and give them a chance to fight for political position.
-However, just by itself, it is window dressing,” the politician says.
-In order for genuinely equal political representation to take place, Topcic-Rosenberg says that parties need to go the extra mile by integrating female issues at every level.
-“They have to create female-specific campaigns, women have to have more influence over how the campaign budget is spent during campaigns, they have to have influence over the party’s policies and political programmes, they have to have equal opportunities to speak to the public, and to not simply be decorations standing behind men,” she adds.
+“It is good to have a quota system because it does force parties to include an equal number of men and women and give them a chance to fight for a political position.
+However, just by itself, it is window dressing,” she says.
+In order for genuinely equal political representation to take place, Topcic-Rosenberg thinks that parties need to go an extra mile by integrating female inclusive issues at every level.
+“They have to create female-specific campaigns, women have to have equal influence over the campaign budget, they have to have influence over the party’s policies and political programmes, equal opportunities to speak to the public and not simply be decorations standing behind men,” she adds.

 Toxic political culture

-Unfortunately, very often women-politicians themselves are happy with taking the back seat and following party lines instead of raising their voice on socially important issues.
-Topcic-Rosenberg gives an example from her own experience of proposing legal amendments that had to do with the protection of child privacy.
-“I called women from various political backgrounds to back it up.
-The law was about children, it had nothing to do with one being a liberal, or a conservative, or a socialist, it had to do with the particular rights of children.
+Unfortunately, very often women-politicians themselves are prepared to take the back seat and follow party lines instead of raising their voice on socially important issues.
+Topcic-Rosenberg gives an example from her own experience of proposing legal amendments related to protection of child privacy.
+“I called women from various political backgrounds to support the amendment.
+The law was about children, it had nothing to do with one being a liberal, or a conservative, or a socialist, it had to do with the particular rights of a child.
 But the women from the ruling party were against it simply because it was proposed by the opposition,” she says.

 To her, this brings up a momentous topic – the problematic political culture of Eastern Europe as a whole.
 Sexism is only one of its expressions.
 “I think there is space for rethinking the role of women in politics.
 We need to consider what we want to achieve when we enter politics.
-We need to decide whether to select those particular issues we want to fight for so that we leave our mark on the political life we participate in or do we find that the only important thing for us to do is to make politics a career, to remain party soldiers, and to stay loyal to what we are told to do?,” she says.
-She advises political parties to choose strong female candidates who have something to say, rather than simply to “window dress” and comply with the quotas.
-“It is really about believing in women,” the politician concludes.
+Are we prepared to take tough challenges and make changes to society or do we care only to make politics a career, to remain party soldiers, and bake cakes?” she says.
+She advises political parties to choose strong female candidates who have something to say, rather than simply follow party lines and comply with the quotas.

 Topcic-Rosenberg’s own primary cause since she returned to Croatia has been children’s rights, in particular – adoption.
 She founded ADOPTA, the Organization for the Support of Adoption, that grew into a think-tank about adoption with a strong professional and advocacy influence, even outside the country.
 She created the organization after over 20 years of experience of project management in the humanitarian and public policy sector that brought her to disaster-stricken countries, from the former Yugoslavia to Central America and Africa.
 “Working in some of these countries has taught me humility, I realized how privileged my upbringing and life had been.
 It really filled me with awe of the people I met, who have done amazing things despite the horrors that they have lived through,” she says.